PASS: Path-selective State Space Model for Event-based Recognition: Related Works

 \section{Related Works}

-\textbf{Event-based Object / Action Recognition.} Existing event-based recognition works cover two main tasks based on the event's duration: object recognition~\citep{zhou2023clip,zheng2024eventdance, gallego2020event, kim2021n, zheng2023deep, EST, gu2020tactilesgnet, Ev-VGCNN, li2021graph, liu2022fast} and action recognition~\citep{zhou2024exact,xie2024event,sabater2022event,xie2023event,gao2023action,plizzari2022e2,xie2022vmv,liu2021event}.
-Specifically, events for \textbf{object recognition} capture stationary objects with duration from 0.1 to 0.3 \textit{s}, whereas \textbf{action recognition} records dynamic human actions over a longer duration (avg.
-1-10 \textit{s}).
-Among them, methods for modeling spatiotemporal relationships of events with varying duration can be structurally categorized into \textbf{two} types, as shown in Fig.~\ref{fig:model_structure}: 1)\textbf{ step-by-step structure models} and 2) \textbf{recurrent structure models}.
+\textbf{Event-based Object / Action Recognition.} Existing event-based recognition works cover two main tasks: object recognition~\cite{zhou2023clip,zheng2024eventdance, gallego2020event, kim2021n, zheng2023deep, EST, gu2020tactilesgnet, Ev-VGCNN, li2021graph, liu2022fast} and action recognition~\cite{zhou2024exact,xie2024event,sabater2022event,xie2023event,gao2023action,plizzari2022e2,xie2022vmv,liu2021event}.
+Specifically, object recognition captures stationary objects around $10^6$ events, whereas action recognition records dynamic human actions with approximate $e^7$ events.
+These methods tackle high temporal resolution event spatiotemporal complexity via two key approaches, as shown in Fig.~\ref{fig:model_structure}: 1) step-by-step structure models and 2) recurrent structure models.
 Initially, the events are sampled into slices at fixed time intervals.
-The step-by-step structure models then use off-the-shelf backbones to extract local-range spatiotemporal features from event slices and then perform long-range temporal modeling using various methods, such as simple average operation~\citep{zhou2024exact, zhou2023clip}, proposedmodules~\citep{xie2024event,yao2021temporal} and loss guidance~\citep{zheng2024eventdance,kim2022ev}.
-Recurrent structure models~\citep {sabater2022event,zubic2023chaos}, on the other hand, process the event slices sequentially, updating their hidden state based on the input at each time step.
-Both structures ensure adaptability to varying time durations.
-However, step-by-step structure models struggle with high computational complexity when handling longer-duration events, such as those at minute-level granularity.
-Recurrent structure models tend to forget the initial information due to their simplistic recurrent design and require longer training time because of their inability to process data in parallel.
-Additionally, as evidenced in Tab.~\ref{tab:evaluationfrequency}, existing methods struggle to generalize across different inference frequencies, which is essential for applications in high-speed, dynamic visual scenarios~\citep{zubic2024state}.
-In this work, we aim to improve event-based recognition for minute-level duration with improved generalization across varying inference frequencies.
+The step-by-step structure models then use off-the-shelf backbones to extract local-range spatiotemporal features from event slices and then perform long-range temporal modeling using various methods, such as simple average operation~\cite{zhou2024exact, zhou2023clip}, proposed modules~\cite{xie2024event,yao2021temporal}, and loss guidance~\cite{zheng2024eventdance,kim2022ev}.
+Recurrent structure models~\cite {sabater2022event,zubic2023chaos}, on the other hand, process the event slices sequentially, updating their hidden state based on the input at each time step.
+Both structures ensure adaptability to varying event lengths.
+However, step-by-step structure models struggle with high computational complexity, especially for handling more events in high-speed and long-duration scenarios.
+Recurrent structure models tend to forget the initial information due to their simplistic recurrent design and require longer training time due to their inability to process data in parallel.
+Additionally, as evidenced in Tab.~\ref{fig:evaluationfrequency}, existing methods struggle to generalize across different inference frequencies, which is essential for applications in high-speed, dynamic visual scenarios~\cite{zubic2024state}.
+In this work, we aim to improve event-based recognition across a broad distribution of event length with improved generalization across varying inference frequencies.